Neurodiversity

 Dyspraxia

-Developmental Coordination Disorder (DCD), commonly known as Dyspraxia, is a complex neurological condition affecting fine and/or gross motor skills, motor planning and coordination in children and adults.
-It's not related to intelligence, but it can sometimes affect cognitive skills.
-It can typically lead to impairment of physical activities such as walking and maintaining balance, and can also impact language and information processing.
-Dyspraxia is often used interchangeably with the term DCD, or Developmental Coordination Disorder, while some use it to mean something entirely different, as there isn’t an official consensus on the meaning of the term.
+Developmental Coordination Disorder (DCD), commonly known as Dyspraxia, is a complex neurological condition affecting fine and gross motor skills, motor planning, and coordination in children and adults.
+It is not typically related to intelligence, but can also sometimes affect cognitive skills.
+Dyspraxia can lead to impairment of physical activities, such as walking and maintaining balance, and can also impact language and information processing.
+Dyspraxia is sometimes used interchangeably with the term DCD, or Developmental Coordination Disorder, while some use it to mean something entirely different, as there isn’t an official consensus on the meaning of the term.
 Dyspraxia has a spectrum of effects depending on the individual and the severity of their dyspraxia, making management of the disorder vary from person to person.
-Dyspraxia is estimated to impact approximately 8 percent of the Irish population, but can often go undiagnosed due to the variation of symptoms.The condition can present very differently for people and it is common for a person with dyspraxia to have a co-existing diagnosis of dyslexia and ADHD.
+Dyspraxia is estimated to impact approximately 8 percent of the Irish population, but can often go undiagnosed due to the variation of symptoms.
+The condition can present very differently for people and it is common for a person with dyspraxia to have a co-existing diagnosis of dyslexia and ADHD.

 For further support, contact Dyspraxia/DCD Ireland